|

 elements.

-Cycle-to-cycle jitter is significant for setup-time or cycle based
+Period jitter is significant for setup-time or cycle based

-path budgets but not for hold-time or race path budgets.
+path budgets, but not for hold-time or race path budgets.
 Clock

 for hold-time budgets, depending on the clock distribution structure.